November 2007 Newsletter

 Brrrr…well, I am finally back in the UK and to be honest it isn't as cold as I expected, Spain is actually quite chilly in the winter.

-I hadn't seen the English countryside like this for years, I had always seen it via the motorways and "B" roads and even then, my mind was always elsewhere which meant I couldn’t always appreciate it.
+I hadn't seen the English countryside like this for years.
+I'd always seen it via the motorways and "B" roads.
+Even then, my mind was always elsewhere which meant I couldn’t always appreciate it.

 I now have a huge challenge in front of me.
 I have left a thriving photography business, excellent contacts and a ton of work in Spain to start all over again in England.
-I will try as best as I can to document how I get on as I am now like so many other people out there…a newbie to the business of photography once more.
+I'll try as best as I can to document how I get on.
+I am now like so many other people out there…a newbie to the business of photography once more.

 I have thought about this for a while and would appreciate any feedback from anyone interested.
-It is early days yet but the course I am thinking of holding would be a full on, no holds barred, no fannying about, no wasting days on fancy poses that no-one wants anymore with precocious models, get started in wedding photography course…including;
+It is early days yet but the course I am thinking of holding would be a full on, no holds barred, no fannying about, no wasting days on fancy poses that no-one wants anymore with precocious models, get started in wedding photography course.
+It would include:

 Get in touch via our contact page if you are interested and if feedback is strong enough I will get to work.
 Prices to be arranged but would include bed and breakfast for the duration.

-One email I received was from a young lady having problems getting to grips with Adobe Photoshop Elements 6 as well as trying to "clean up" one of her images.
-In order to help her, I made a screen capture of my workings within Photoshop Elements 4 as I worked on her "problem shot" knowing the same process could be applied to Elements 6.
+One email I received was from a young lady having problems getting to grips with Adobe Photoshop Elements 6.
+As well as trying to "clean up" one of her images.
+In order to help her, I made a screen capture of my workings within Photoshop Elements 4.
+I worked on her "problem shot" knowing the same process could be applied to Elements 6.

-She kindly gave me permission to use this as a tutorial on All Things Photography which you can see this using the link below.
+She kindly gave me permission to use this as a tutorial on All Things Photography.

-However, after receiving a copy of the nice Mr Kevin Kubota's Lightroom Tutorials for review, I found myself completely at ease with this amazing piece of software.
-There are times when using Lightroom that I don't even need Photoshop…it has so many amazing features.
+However, I recently received a copy of the nice Mr Kevin Kubota's Lightroom Tutorials for review.
+I found myself completely at ease with this amazing piece of software.
+There are times when using Lightroom that I don't even need Photoshop.
+It has so many amazing features.

-If you do already have Adobe Lightroom or are thinking of getting it, I strongly advise that you get hold of Kevin Kubota's Adobe Lightroom Tutorials…worth their weight in gold they are!
-I have given a quick rundown here…
+Already have Adobe Lightroom or are thinking of getting it?
+I strongly advise that you get hold of Kevin Kubota's Adobe Lightroom Tutorials.
+Worth their weight in gold they are!

-Finally, there were a couple of things I promised to cover last month that I simply haven't had time to do but will get on the case ASAP.
+Finally, there were a couple of things I promised to cover last month that I simply haven't had time to do.
+However, I will get on the case ASAP.
 I am a little camera shy and want to get some exercise before getting in front of a video camera ; )